Valient Thorr: History

 After Bjorn Thorr's brief stint, guitarist Odinn Thorr was asked to join the band.
 On July 11, 2006, they released their follow-up album, Legend of the World.
 They toured the entire Warped Tour again for the summer of 2006 playing the Volcom Stage, with the exception of a few main stage slots, including the hometown stop in Raleigh, where they closed out the night after NOFX and AFI on one of the two mainstages to a packed crowd.
 They continued to tour throughout 2006, including a tour with Joan Jett and the Black Hearts, Eagles of Death Metal, and ending the year touring with Gogol Bordello.
 Valient Thorr played 272 shows in 2006.
-Taking no time off for Thanksgiving in 2006, and only 2 days for Christmas, they drove back to California to play New Year's Eve at the Viper Room in Hollywood.
+Taking no time off for Thanksgiving in 2006, and only two days for Christmas, they drove back to California to play New Year's Eve at the Viper Room in Hollywood.
 In January 2007 Odinn Thorr was replaced by Voiden Thorr (guitarist for Texas metal duo Golden Axe).
 Valient Thorr continued to tour right through 2007, beginning with a four-month tour with Fu Manchu.
 They did two months in the US, and then traveled overseas for the first time, playing Europe, the UK, and Scandinavia.
 They returned home, and co-headlined the very first Volcom Tour with labelmates the Riverboat Gamblers.
 They ended the year by returning to Germany to tour with Motörhead for three weeks, and then returned home without a day off to do three weeks with the Sword.
 Valient Thorr wrote the follow-up to "Legend of the World" in Costa Mesa, which was produced by Jack Endino and recorded by him in Seattle.
 It was named "Immortalizer", and was Valient Thorr's fourth album in five years.
 It was released on June 17, 2008.

 The song "Fall of Pangea" is an unlockable song in the video game Guitar Hero II.
 "Heatseeker" was featured in Rob Dyrdek's Fantasy Factory and is used as a song track in the racing video game Need for Speed: Carbon.
 The song "Man Behind the Curtain" appeared in Skate.
+The song "Double Crossed" was used as a radio track in the video game The Crew.